 (a) a scheme or a strategy, policy or plan made or adopted under a scheme;

-(b) a statement of planning policy approved under section 5AA of the Town Planning and Development Act 1928; or
+(b) a State planning policy approved under section 29 of the Planning and Development Act 2005 and published in the Gazette; or

-(c) a local planning strategy made under the Town Planning and Development Act 1928.
+(c) a local planning strategy made under the Planning and Development Act 2005.

 (2) In considering a clearing matter the CEO shall have regard to the clearing principles so far as they are relevant to the matter under consideration.